A stock purchase agreement (SPA) is a legal document outlining the terms of a buyer and seller’s transaction of company shares.

 Stock Purchase Agreement Sample

-When is a Stock Purchase preferred over Asset Purchase Agreement?
+What’s the Difference Between a Stock Purchase Agreement and an Asset Purchase Agreement?